 The engineering team has also tailored the suspension to take the full benefit of negative scrub geometry, especially when braking on a split-friction surface.
 Under this condition, the suspension tends to maintain greater directional stability by countering the forces that would normally tend to steer the vehicle in the direction of the side with the lower traction coefficient.
 By balancing these forces, the Type R tends to brake with maximum stability.

 Like all Integra models, the Type R features 4-wheel disc brakes with ventilated rotors at the front and solid rotors at the rear.
-For maximum rigidity of the braking system and to provide a short pedal stroke, the front brake calipers are large, stout units that have a higher resistance to flexing and "spread" under severe braking conditions.
+For better brake pedal feel and braking control and to provide a short pedal stroke, the front brake calipers are large, stout units that have a higher resistance to flexing and "spread" under severe braking conditions.

 TORQUE-SENSING ROTARY VALVE STEERING GEAR

-The Type R, like all Integras, features an innovative, power-assisted steering gear design that is lighter and more compact than conventional power steering systems.
-Instead of modulating power assistance to the steering rack in accordance with road speed, this system varies power assist by a combination of engine rpm and the amount of torque generated between the pavement and the tire.
+The Type R, like all Integras, features an innovative, torque-sensing rotary valve power-assisted steering gear design that is lighter and more compact than conventional power steering systems.
+Instead of modulating power assistance to the steering rack in accordance with road speed, this system varies power assist by a combination of engine rpm and the amount of torque generated between the pavement and the tire when the steering wheel is turned.
 The advantage of this system is that it exercises more precise control over the amount of power assist provided.
-It also provides more linear steering with regard to lateral loads encountered while cornering.
+It also provides more linear steering effort with regard to lateral loads encountered while cornering.